-There are seven regions in British Columbia and 60 public school districts to choose from.
-The Regions & School Districts section highlights individual BC school districts and their communities.
-As you consider a move to BC, take the time to learn more about the communities, lifestyle advantages, and recreational opportunities unique to each region.
-Although the salaries among school districts are quite similar, you might want to take note that rural and remote school districts can offer additional recruitment incentives, such as a remote recruitment and retention allowance, moving allowance and relocation allowance, that other urban districts can’t.
+There are seven regions in British Columbia with 60 public school districts and hundreds of independent schools to choose from.
+The Regions & School Districts section highlights individual BC schools and their communities.
+As you consider a move to BC, take the time to choose the best opportunity that suits your professional and professional goals and lifestyle.
+Although the salaries among school districts are quite similar, you might want to take note that rural and remote school districts can offer additional recruitment incentives, such as remote recruitment and retention allowance, moving allowance and relocation allowance, that other urban districts can’t.

 Learn more about BC’s new curriculum and how it prepares our students for the 21st century.
 Visit the BC Ministry of Education’s website.

 3. Apply to for a BC teaching certificate

 If you’re a teacher certified in another province, apply to the BC Ministry of Education’s Teacher Regulation Branch to obtain your certificate of qualification.
 Learn How to Apply for a BC Teaching Certificate.

 4. Move to BC

 If you’re looking for information about moving, finding a place to live and connecting with services that can help you settle in BC, check out our Moving to BC web page.

 Our job board features career opportunities in teaching and non-teaching position categories.
 If you have a partner or spouse, there may be opportunities for them under the “Management/Professional” or “Support Staff” position categories.